d8corp/rune-hub-dom/src/docs/pages/ComponentsPage/ComponentsPage.md

 # Components

-Components are the fundamental building blocks of an `rundom` application.
+Components are the fundamental building blocks of an application.
 A component is simply a function that returns renderable content, which you can then use directly as a JSX element.

 ```tsx